Can You Get Tennis Elbow, “Guitar Tendonitis” Or Golfer’s Elbow From Playing The Guitar? (Or Any Other Stringed Instrument?)

 But, NONE of which will actually help you heal!

-Because even if there is some inflammation going on in your tendons – The thing they won’t tell you is that:
+Because even if there is some inflammation going on in your tendons – What they won’t tell you is that:

 Inflammation is a natural, normal part of your healing process.